Sanarielsen/Sanarielsen/README.md

 ### Hi, person!
 How are you?
-I believe you fine right now. 👋
+I hope you fine 👋

-Actually I'm working a project named SAMP for brands and patents for my client.
+Actually I'm working on a project named SAMP for brands and patents for my client.

-Today I'm using the following technologys in my career:
+Currently I'm using the following tech:

 1. HTML
 2. CSS